python/pymanager/README.md

 Copyright © 2025 Python Software Foundation.
 All rights reserved.

-See the [LICENSE](https://github.com/python/pymanager/blob/main/LICENSE) for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+See the [LICENSE](https://github.com/python/pymanager/blob/main/LICENSE) for information on the terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 All trademarks referenced herein are property of their respective holders.